 However, our research goes all the way back to 1977, when we first performed a cycle study on gold prices.
 The study suggested a 20-year bear market which ended in 2001, exactly when prices bottomed out, which would be followed by a 30-year bull market cycle.
 If this research is correct, the longer-term prospects for gold remain positive.

-Gold is one of the trickiest markets we know, which is why we’ve made our latest in-depth analysis of this market available free in our Special August 2020 update to our Gold Report, “Why Gold Could Rise for the Next 10 Years.”
+Gold is one of the trickiest markets we know, which is why we’ve made our latest in-depth analysis of this market available in our Special August 2020 update to our Gold Report, “Why Gold Could Rise for the Next 10 Years.”

 This exclusive report builds on research that we began last year when we first saw signs that gold was ready to climb higher.

-Get your free copy of our latest report today to learn why Gold has rocketed to new all-time highs recently, the most important factors for Gold right now, our analysis on the longer-term and shorter-term trends, the similarities we see between now and when Gold hit its previous record high in 2011, and key price levels to watch on Gold.
+Get your copy of our latest report today to learn why Gold has rocketed to new all-time highs recently, the most important factors for Gold right now, our analysis on the longer-term and shorter-term trends, the similarities we see between now and when Gold hit its previous record high in 2011, and key price levels to watch on Gold.

 Wishing you successful investing,